 MEng(Hons), RIBA Part 1

 Jake joined us in July 2013 after completing his Part 1 degree at The University of Nottingham.
-In September 2014 he began a part-time, three-year Part 2 course at Sheffield Hallam University.
+In September 2014 he began a part-time, three-year Part 2 course at Sheffield Hallam University, graduating in November 2017.

 Mainly as part of the planning team Jake carries out measured surveys of existing buildings and prepares proposals for planning submissions.
 He also drafts building regulations and working drawings.
 In 2016 he became the Continuing Professional Development (CPD) manager for the practice, organising courses and seminars to keep all architectural staff up-to-date with changes in the industry.